Skip to content

 Broad-tailed hummingbird

-The Broad-tailed hummingbird is a beautiful medium sized bird found in highland regions from western United States and Western Canada to Mexico and Guatemala.
+The Broad-tailed hummingbird is a beautiful medium-sized bird found in highland regions from the western United States and Western Canada to Mexico and Guatemala.

-This tiny marvel boasts vibrant green upperparts, pinkish underparts , white throat patch, forked tail tipped with black feathering and colourful glossy gorget feathers that vary across the sexes; male’s being iridescent red while female’s are buffy orange or yellow colouration.
+This tiny marvel boasts vibrant green upperparts, pinkish underparts, a white throat patch, a forked tail tipped with black feathering, and colorful glossy gorget feathers that vary across the sexes; males being iridescent red while females are buffy orange or yellow coloration.

 Also Featured In: Hummingbirds that Live in OhioHummingbirds Live around Florida